sopra-fs24-group-34/sopra-fs24-group-34-server/README.md

    4. [Figma Mockups](#figma)

 ## Technologies
-The back-end is written in Java and uses Spring Boot framework.
-We use JPA for persistence and the deployment is handled by Heroku.
-Communication between the server and the client is done with REST and websockets.
-For the websockets an additional messaging protocol called STOMP is used.
+- Java and Spring Boot Framework: used Java as programming language and used the Spring Boot Framework
+- JPA: used for database persistence
+- Heroku: handling deployment
+- REST: used for communication between the client and server
+- Websockets: used for communication between the client and server using the STOMP messaging protocol

 ## High-level Components
 some text